luzzyzhang/shire/source/coding-skills/python/coroutine.md

 - How to create native coroutine
 - Relationship of coroutine and asyncio

+## Summary

+- Asynchronous IO as a language-agnostic model and a way to effect concurrency by letting **coroutines** indirectly communicate with each other
+- The specifics of Python’s new `async` and `await` keywords, used to mark and define coroutines
+- `asyncio`, the Python package that provides the API to run and manage coroutines

 ## Async IO

 ### What is Async IO

+- Async IO is a style of concurrent programming, but it is not parallelism.
+It’s more closely aligned with threading than with multiprocessing but is very much distinct from both of these and is a standalone member in concurrency’s bag of tricks.
+- Async IO is a single-threaded, single-process design: it uses cooperative multitasking.
+- It has been said in other words that async IO gives a feeling of concurrency despite using a single thread in a single process.
+- Coroutines (a central feature of async IO) can be scheduled concurrently, but they are not inherently concurrent.
+- Asynchronous routines are able to “pause” while waiting on their ultimate result and let other routines run in the meantime.
+- Asynchronous code, through the mechanism above, facilitates concurrent execution.
+To put it differently, asynchronous code gives the look and feel of concurrency.
+- Async IO takes long waiting periods in which functions would otherwise be blocking and allows other functions to run during that downtime.
+(A function that blocks effectively forbids others from running from the time that it starts until the time that it returns.)
+- Explain: 国际象棋大师1vn，饭店服务员点餐

 ### Where Async IO fit in